Providence Falls

 Brendan Penny plays an interesting character.
 At first, he really is quite an arrogant jerk.
 He is also whiny and self-pitying.
 And then he has a dorky nerdy thing going on as well.
 Not exactly leading man material, but the banter and snarkiness between the two coaches is witty and funny.
 Thankfully, he learns from Darcy’s more positive and affirming approach with the kids.
 When he admits his harsh and insensitive methods with the kids were wrong and apologizes, things warm up considerably between the two.
 They become friends, but it’s not until he shows up at Darcy’s doorstep without his nerdy glasses and a bit of a makeover, that Darcy starts to fall for him.
 It’s a cliche, but it’s one I love.

-After a lot of work, and many disappointments, Darcy finally gets a chance at a contract with a big record label.
+After a lot of work and many disappointments, Darcy finally gets a chance at a contract with a big record label.
 Predictably, she has to choose between meeting the bigwigs and being with the team on their big night.
 I’m not sure what old Hallmark would have done, but with new Hallmark, she goes to New York with the blessings of everyone to meet the VIPs without a second thought.
 She gets the contract, but instead of schmoozing the night away, which the powerbrokers want her to do, she risks offending them and tells them she has to go back to Dayton to be with her team.
 Good for her, and they respected her for it.

 Besides the excellent acting, funny dialogue, and good message, this movie featured a really great Christmas song selection and some equally great singing.
 There was actually an original song, written by our songwriter heroine that was actually really good!
-I’m glad Hallmark has moved away from trying to pretend Christmas is not a Christian Holiday and embraced a few Christmas Carols that are actually about the birth of Jesus.
-Last year, a movie “la-la-la-ed their way through Joy to the World to avoid singing the words.
+Now that Bill Abbott has left, I’m glad Hallmark has moved away from trying to pretend Christmas is not a Christian Holiday and embraced a few Christmas Carols that are actually about the birth of Jesus.
+Last year, a movie “la-la-la-ed” their way through Joy to the World to avoid referring to the deity.
 That was a low point.
+Now Mr. “Christmas is a secular holiday” Abbott has found his inner Christian and left for GAF, far away from all of the scary gay people.
+But I digress.
 It all ended with a series of flashback scenes from the movie we just watched.
 I guess they needed some filler, but it was creative and something different.

 Time for Them to Come Home for Christmas